-Let’s put an end to the most common myths right here and now.
+Let’s put an end to the most common mesothelioma myths right here and now.

 Mesothelioma Guide is a trusted source for all medical and legal information related to mesothelioma.
-Our experts debunk 14 of the most popular myths regarding mesothelioma and asbestos.
+Our experts debunk 14 of the most popular myths about mesothelioma and asbestos.